cassianoperin/CHIP8_GO/README.md

 1. When Fullscreen on and off, need to change resolution to stabilize
 2. Emulate CHIP-8X
 3. Emulate MEGA-CHIP
-4. Handle games in hex mode
+4. Center Window
-5. Test new CHIP-8 games
+5. Test and improve hex mode

 ## GUI TODO LIST: